Flammable-Duck/hypr-template/README.md

 **Note #1:** if you have `xtools` installed you can install the package by running `xi -f hypr` (instead of using `xbps-install`).

 ---
+This is my first void package, so please feel free to let me know if there are problems with it.

 Special thanks to [@ibhagwan](https://github.com/ibhagwan), who I shamelessly stole this readme from